willdahlgreen/nicar2022_qgis2/README.md

 For example in our case, we have a shapefile with all counties in Georgia (`georgia_county_population_shapefile.shp`), but say we just want to look at the county with the highest population (as of 2020), Fulton.

-As with most things in QGIS, there is more than  one single way to filter your data, so if you come across another way or are used to working in a different process, then that completely fine.
+As with most things in QGIS, there is more than  one single way to filter your data, so if you come across another way or are used to working in a different process, then that's completely fine.

 So make sure you have the counties shapefile selected in the Layers panel, as in the screenshot below.